-The term ‘statistical computing’ is often used synonymously with 'computational statistics'.
+The term ”statistical computing” is often used synonymously with ”computational statistics”.
 However, they should be distinguished according to Lauro's recommendation (see figure below).
-He defines the aim of statistical computing to be the design of algorithms for statistical methods using computers (e.g., the development of statistical software), whereas statistical computing is the application of computer science to statistics.
-Both designations therefore have similarities but are nonetheless different.
-(Lauro, 1996)
+He defines the aim of statistical computing to be the design of algorithms for implementing statistical methods using computers (e.g., the development of statistical software), whereas statistical computing is the application of computer science to statistics.
+Both designations, therefore, have similarities but are nonetheless different (Lauro, 1996).

 Distinction between Computational Statistics and Statistical Computing